Find job opportunities

 Since you’ll be networking, it may be a good idea to invest in business cards.
 This is the best way to make a great first impression and share your contact information easily (instead of fumbling around in your bag for a pen or having to spell your name to be added to a contact list!).
 You can order business cards online, print your own cards or go to a brick and mortar store—shop around for deals.

-Register with staffing agencies
+Register with recruitment agencies

 Many of these agencies have different branches that deal with different industries and niches—for example, one for skilled trades jobs, one for IT, one for admin positions, etc. Don’t show up at the trades branch if you’re looking for a customer service position!